Matte-gtr/on_the_rocks/README.md

  `python3 manage.py runserver`

 #### Credits
-Codeinstitute - The stripe setup and webhooks were created following the tutorials from codeinstitute Freecodecamp - examples and explanations of using multiple functions w3schools - General learning material and descriptions, as well as providing the initial javascript cookie template used with booptstrap accordians
+Codeinstitute - The stripe setup and webhooks were created following the tutorials from codeinstitute.
+Freecodecamp - examples and explanations of using multiple functions. w3schools - General learning material and descriptions, as well as providing the initial javascript cookie template used with booptstrap accordians.
-Django documentation - Used for a great deal of code at the start of the project Stack Overflow - various exaples of code were viewed to develop a better understanding of the django framework
+Django documentation - Used for a great deal of code at the start of the project.
+Stack Overflow - various exaples of code were viewed to develop a better understanding of the django framework.
+Youtube - the Dumbfounds - information and lessons on django testing.

 #### Content
-Google images - The default/no-image images
+Google images - The default/no-image images.
-WhiskeyExchange - The dataset was built using data and images from Tenor - gif loader
+WhiskeyExchange - The dataset was built using data and images from https://www.thewhiskyexchange.com/ .
+Town and Country Mag - Cocktail recipes and images from https://www.townandcountrymag.com/leisure/drinks/g3242/whiskey-cocktails/ .
+Tenor - gif loader.

 #### Acknowledgements
-**Ignatius Ukwuoma** for providing great insight into create projects on a short timescale **Kevin** from Codeinstitute for providing a very quick last minute solution to a code problem.
+**Ignatius Ukwuoma** for providing great insight into create projects on a short timescale.
+**Kevin** from Codeinstitute for providing a very quick last minute solution to a code problem.

 The inspiration for this site primarily came from the codeinstitute Boutique-ado project, building on some of the ideas used in this.